Most people don’t need to be told what anxiety is.

 - Are analytical, high-achieving, and goal-oriented

-- Are great at supporting others but can’t shut off their own mind
+- They are great at supporting others, but can’t shut off their own mind

 Because this isn’t just about “managing” your anxiety.